AdobeDocs/campaign-standard.en/help/channels/using/updating-profile-with-mobile-app-data.md

 The mapping for Profile Data while extending the **[!UICONTROL Subscriptions to an Application]** resource is READ-ONLY.
 It is used for reconciliation.
 The profile must be entered into the system with the necessary data to reconcile the profile with the PII data.
 In our case, an email address for the profile must match an email from the Collect PII in order for the reconciliation to occur:

-* Collect PII is received from a Mobile App for a user where their First Name is “Jane, Last Name is “Doe” and Email address is janedoe@doe.com.
+* Collect PII is received from a Mobile App for a user where their First Name is "Jane, Last Name is "Doe" and Email address is janedoe@doe.com.
-* Separately, the Profile Data must exist (for example, the data must be manually entered or already come from some other resource) where the profile’s Email address is janedoe@doe.com.
+* Separately, the Profile Data must exist (for example, the data must be manually entered or already come from some other resource) where the profile's Email address is janedoe@doe.com.

 **Related topics:**